SBC-Collaboration/SBC-RunControl/docs/data_format.md

 This documentation contains information for the data structures of different saved files by the Run Control software and different modules.

 ## Configuration file (Local JSON file)
 The master configuration file is saved in `.json` format.
+It contains configuration for run control itself and also all modules, including SiPM amps, CAEN, GaGe, cameras, arduinos, NI USB, and SQL.
+When run control starts, it will read the file from the main run control folder, and populate the fields in the settings window.
+After editing in the setting window, applying will update the config dictionary, and saving will update the dictionary and update the local file.
+Loading from a file will overwrite only the fields available in the file.
+At the start of a run, a copy of the config dictionay to the run_config dictionary, which will be used as the reference config for all modules during the entire run.
+If some changes are made in the settings window during a run, it will only change the config dictionary, and not the run_config dictionary.
+A json copy of the run config is saved to the run data folder.
 The data structure is:
 - `general`: General configuration for the run control software.
 This includes paths that the software uses in normal operation.
 This information generally doesn't change across runs and different days.
-  - `config_path` (`str`): Path to the master config file.
+  - `config_path` (`str`): Path to the master config json file.
   - `log_path` (`str`): Path to the log file.
   - `data_dir` (`str`): Main directory where all of the data is saved.
   - `max_ev_time` (`int`, s): Max time an event can last.
-After the maximum is reached, A software trigger is sent from run control.
+After the maximum is reached, a software trigger is sent from run control.
   - `max_num_evs` (`int`): Max number of events that a run can have.
 If the max number is reached, then the run will end, instead of starting a new event.
   - `sql`: SQL configurations
     - `hostname` (`str`): Host name of SQL server
     - `port` (`int`): Port used by SQL server